Introduction: Why Creative Agencies Need Fractional CFOs

 Why Bennett Financials Turns Finance into a Growth Engine

 Most fractional CFO firms focus on cost cutting and risk mitigation.
 Bennett Financials approaches strategic finance as growth enablement, using tax planning and financial intelligence as fuel for expansion rather than just protection against downside.
+Our approach incorporates risk management and strategic planning to ensure your agency is prepared for volatility while building a foundation for long-term success.
 If you want the philosophy behind it, start with our breakdown of what strategic finance actually is.

 This clarity transforms vague growth ambitions into executable plans.
 You’re not guessing whether you can afford three new salespeople—you’re looking at a model showing exactly when to hire them, what revenue they need to generate, and how their ramp period affects cash flow.